Bio

 Ben Sellick is a Canadian composer, conductor, and performer based in New York.

-In 2019 Ben was Pro Coro Canada's RBC Emerging Composer, and won the Francis Seaton Choral Composition Competition.
-Ben’s compositions and arrangements have been performed across Canada and in NYC, at venues including Lincoln Center and Carnegie Hall.
+Ben’s music has been performed across Canada and the US, at venues including Lincoln Center and Carnegie Hall.

-As a conductor and music director Ben has directed Juilliard Sings, the Central Church Chorale and Orchestra, Christ the King Chapel at St. Paul’s College, Prairie Voices Inc., and the Red River New Music Ensemble.
+As a conductor and music director Ben has conducted orchestras at venues including Lincoln Center and Carnegie hall, and served as the director of Juilliard Sings, the Central Chorale and Orchestra NYC, Prairie Voices Inc., Christ the King Chapel at St. Paul’s College, and the Red River New Music Ensemble.

-As a pianist, organist, cellist, and baritone, Ben has performed across Canada and New York in solo and chamber settings, as well as with the National Youth Choir and Orchestra of Canada, Polycoro, Camerata Nova, and the Winnipeg Symphony Orchestra.
+As a pianist, organist, cellist, and baritone, Ben has performed across Canada and the US in solo and chamber settings, with groups including Polycoro, Camerata Nova, and the Winnipeg Symphony Orchestra.

-Ben grew up in Winnipeg, MB with his two brothers, playing Grieg and Debussy, travelling, and watching Hitchcock movies.
+Ben grew up in Winnipeg with his two brothers, playing Greig, Rachmaninoff, and street hockey, reading Tolstoy, and sailing in the summers.

 Ben is the founder and director of SOUNDYARD Composer's Circle (www.soundyard.ca), a Schoenberg-inspired new music society.